ssashir06/muzero-http-service/README.md

 4. Click the "expert" or the "random" button to see another action.
 5. Click a number at the "Actions:" label or a cell in the board to select human action.

-## Play Tic-Tac-Toe by using Swagger
+### By using Swagger

+This might be complicated a little.

 1. Open http://localhost:8000/docs to see a page of Swagger.
 1. Try to use `/game/{game_name}`